KevinDanikowski/chargebee-languages/README.md

 # Running

-# Option 1 Pre-translated values in your project
+# Option 1 Pre-translated values in your project (typical use case)

 **First: copy your language pack**, place it in a folder named `project-languages`. _You don't need all the supported languages, it will only copy over the languages you support in the project folder_